We always welcome and value feedback from our clients

 But joy of joy, it really does what it said in the advert!
 You sleep and don’t have to turn it off and wake up hearing immediately.
 No replacement batteries, you can shower and wash your hair and no one knows you are wearing an aid.
 Thank you so much to Rob, his team and the people at Phonak, you have given me something back which I treasure.

-Jan was treated by Rob Davies from South East Hearing Care Centres,
+Jan was treated by Rob Davies at South East Hearing Care Centres, Horsham.

 Firstly, many thanks for seeing me at such short notice on Friday.